chesslablab/chess-data/README.md

 #### Seed the Games Table

-Seed the `games` table with STR tag pairs and movetexts:
+Seed the `games` table with the PGN games (STR tag pairs and movetexts) found in `data/players/Adams.pgn`:

 	$ php cli/db-seed.php data/players/Adams.pgn
 	✗ 15 games did not pass the validation.
 	✓ 3234 games out of a total of 3249 are OK.

-This is how the game with `id = 1` looks like:
+Once the command above is successfully run, this is how the game with `id = 1` will look like:

 ```text
 mysql> SELECT * FROM games WHERE id = 1;